bokulich-lab/mishmash/README.md

 scrape pdf_analysis \
               --pubmed_central_ids  \
               --output_file \
 ```
-where:
-- ` --email` is the user email address,
-- `--accession_ids` stands for list of acccession ids to be  scraped,
-- `--pmc_ids` stands for list of pubmed cetral ids of the publications to be scraped,
-- `--output_file` stands for the output file name.

 ## Contributions
 ### Pull requests
 To set up a development environment, use [Poetry](https://python-poetry.org/).